 There is another way: Archive360 and Microsoft

-Today, Archive360 and Microsoft announced a new Azure Cloud storage capability to ensure financial services regulatory compliance on the Microsoft Azure Platform.
-Microsoft has announced their WORM or immutability capability that works across all three of their storage tiers – hot, cool, and archive.
+Today, Archive360 and Microsoft announced a new Azure Cloud archive storage capability to ensure financial services regulatory compliance on the Microsoft Azure Platform.
+Microsoft has announced their WORM or immutable data storage capability that works across all three of their storage tiers – hot, cool, and archive.
 Through configurable Archive2Azure policies, users can utilize Azure Blob storage data in an immutable state.
 With this, data can be created and read, but not modified or deleted.
 As well, Blobs can be transitioned across storage tiers (hot, cool, and archive) while remaining immutable.

 Archive2Azure is the first native Azure solution that meets SEC Rules 17a-3 and 17a-4 guidelines, including ensuring WORM compliant storage.